 Here are some of the implemented and planned changes for Downtown:

-You can use #PLANDOWNTOWNATL to check out the 2017 Downtown Atlanta Master Plan that includes revitalization for all areas of Downtown life.
+To explore more of the recent and planned changes to Downtown, you can use #PLANDOWNTOWNATL to check out the 2017 Downtown Atlanta Master Plan that includes revitalization for all areas of Downtown life.

 Related: Moving from NYC to Atlanta